areski/django-admin-tools-stats/django_admin_tools_stats/docs/source/installation-overview.rst

 Install requirements
 ====================

-A Requirements file gives you a way to create an environment where you can put all optional dependencies which are needed for your Project/Application.
+A requirements file stores a list of dependencies to be installed for your project/application.

 To get started with Django-admin-tools-stats you must have the following installed: